Expectations of Student Organizations

 The GRO meets weekly on Monday evenings.
 For more information, visit the Graduate Representatives Organization website.

 Executive Officer Training

-Student Leadership and Involvement provides periodic workshops for student organization leaders to learn the ins and outs of running a student group.
+Leadership Engagement & Experiential Development provides periodic workshops for student organization leaders to learn the ins and outs of running a student group.
 Topics include registering your organization, planning and promoting events, and recruiting new members.
 These trainings are held each semester.

-The Student Leadership and Involvement provides training sessions for student organization financial officers.
-These trainings are required for treasurers and are also beneficial for presidents.
+The Leadership Engagement & Experiential Development provides training sessions for student organization financial officers.
+This training is required for treasurers and is also beneficial for presidents.
 Topics include paying vendors and contractors, processing reimbursements, depositing and transferring funds, purchasing organization supplies, and arranging student group travel.
 Groups not attending will have their financial accounts frozen until their treasurer is trained.
-These training occur several times during the early Fall semester.
+This training occur several times during the early Fall semester.
 Funding and access to student organization accounts will not be released until the financial officer of the organization has completed this training.

 Senior Leadership Consultants

 The Office of the Dean of Student Life sponsors a capstone leadership opportunity for senior undergraduates each year.
 The opportunity is a program in which a group of seniors is selected to serve as Senior Leadership Consultants.
 Those students chosen as Senior Leadership Consultants will have the knowledge base and skills to:

 - Plan, implement and facilitate a series of sessions and workshops for student group leaders as well as students with an interest in the subject.

 - Observe and provide recommendations through consultation with student groups and student group leaders.

 - Plan and implement leadership conferences for the JHU community.